netgroup-polito/crownlabs-site/content/seminars/content.md

 #### Abstract
 This talk will present an overview of the latest multi-cloud technologies.
-Starting from the definition of Multi-Cloud, the talk will include:
+Starting from the definition of multi-cloud, the talk will include:
 - How to integrate and manage different Cloud services
 - Micro-services, docker containers and related platforms
 - Concrete examples of a viable Multi-Cloud strategy